dida-do/eurocropsml/README.md

 <!-- teaser-begin -->

-EuroCropsML is a pre-processed and ready-to-use machine learning dataset for crop type classification of agricultural parcels in Europe.
+`EuroCropsML` is a pre-processed and ready-to-use machine learning dataset for crop type classification of agricultural parcels in Europe.
 It consists of a total of **706,683** multi-class labeled data points with a total of **176** distinct classes.
 Each data point contains an annual time series of per parcel median pixel values of Sentinel-2 L1C reflectance data for the year 2021.
-The dataset is based on [Version 9](https://zenodo.org/records/10118572) of [EuroCrops](https://github.com/maja601/EuroCrops), an open-source collection of remote sensing reference data.
+The dataset is based on [Version 9](https://zenodo.org/records/10118572) of [`EuroCrops`](https://github.com/maja601/EuroCrops), an open-source collection of remote sensing reference data.

-For EuroCropsML we acquired and aggregated data for the following countries:
+For `EuroCropsML`, we acquired and aggregated data for the following countries:

 | Country      | Total number of datapoints  | Number of distinct classes |
 |--------------|--------------------| -------------------------- |